awracms/awra_cms_older/README.md

 After ensuring the robustness of the changes locally, developers are able to contribute to the community modelling system by proposing their alterations to the Bureau according to the following steps:

  1. The User proposes changes to the Bureau
  2. The Bureau assesses scientifically the proposed change.
-If successful the Bureau grants access for submission of fork/code.
+If successful the Bureau grants access for submission of fork/code
- 3. User submits their fork (new code) and any documentation and  testing that been conducted
+ 3. User submits their fork (new code) and any documentation and  testing that has been conducted
  4. The Bureau assesses that code against various performance criteria including performance against benchmark data, system performance, code complexity and maintainability.
 If successful according to that testing the Bureau releases the new version of the CMS.